ahmedmaher2481998/TIL/README.md

 ## License

-This project is licensed under the [MIT License] - see the [LICENSE.md](./License) file for details.
+This project is licensed under the [Apace.2 License] - see the [LICENSE.md](./License) file for details.